When Votes Change and Committees Should (Not): Limits of Efficient Computation

-The opposite direction follows directly from the definition of Sidon sets because all~$\idOf{\cdot}$-terms in~\cref{eq:edge_selection_one} and~\cref{eq:edge_selection_two} cancel out resulting in both scores being~$\requiredApprovals$. \end{proof} Analogously, we provide the following lemma that describes the role of the vertex and edge selection gadgets. \begin{lemma} Every committee witnessing a \yes-instance selects exactly one vertex from each part of~\cGraph{} and exactly~$\cCliqueSize \choose 2$ edges, one for each distinct pair~$\{\cVerticesOf{i},\cVerticesOf{j}\}$ of parts.
-Additionally, the scores of such a committee~\committee{} in all vertex and edge selection gadgets are exactly~\requiredApprovals{}. \end{lemma} \begin{proof} Let us fix a committee~$\committee$ witnessing a \yes-instance.
+Analogously, we provide the following lemma that describes the role of the vertex and edge selection gadgets.

+\begin{lemma} Every committee witnessing a \yes-instance selects exactly one vertex from each part of~\cGraph{} and exactly~$\cCliqueSize \choose 2$ edges, one for each distinct pair~$\{\cVerticesOf{i},\cVerticesOf{j}\}$ of parts.
+Additionally, the scores of such a committee~\committee{} in all vertex and edge selection gadgets are exactly~\requiredApprovals{}. \end{lemma}

+\begin{proof} Let us fix a committee~$\committee$ witnessing a \yes-instance.
 Towards a contradiction, assume that there exists a part~\cVerticesOf{i} a vertex of which is not selected.
 Then, since in profile~\prefProfileOf{V_i} only vertices from part~\cVerticesOf{i} are approved, the score of~\committee{} in~\prefProfileOf{V_i} is zero; the contradiction.
 Similarly, assume that there is a pair~$\{\cVerticesOf{i},\cVerticesOf{j}\}$ of parts such that no edge in~$\cEdgesOf{j}{i}$ is selected by~\committee{}.
 Again, by an analogous argument, if this is the case, then the scores of~\committee{} in profiles~\prefProfileOf{\cEdgesOf{j}{i}} and~\pprefProfileOf{\cEdgesOf{i}{j}} are zero which gives a contradiction.
 From the fact that there are exactly \cCliqueSize{}~vertex selection gadgets and exactly $\cCliqueSize \choose 2$~edge selection gadgets, it follows that~\committee{} selects exactly one vertex from each part of~\cGraph{} and exactly one edge for a pair of parts.
-By the construction of the vertex and edge selection gadgets, indeed each of them gives score exactly~\requiredApprovals{}. \end{proof}
+By the construction of the vertex and edge selection gadgets, indeed each of them gives score exactly~\requiredApprovals{}. \lqed \end{proof}

 Having the above lemmas, we finally show the correctness of our reduction.
 In one direction, suppose \cClique{}~is a clique of size~\cCliqueSize{} in graph~\cGraph{} of an instance~\instanceFrom{} of~\multicoloredClique{}.
 We construct a committee~\committee{} selecting all vertices of~\cClique{} and all edges connecting the vertices in~\cClique{}.
 Indeed, the necessary condition from~\cref{lem:selection_gadgets} is met because of the definition of a clique and the fact that~\cClique{} is a clique of size~\cCliqueSize{}.
 Again by the definition of a clique, for every two vertices from distinct parts, committee~\committee{} selects the edge that connects them; thus, by~\cref{lem:coherence_gadget}, committee~\committee{} is witnessing the positive answer.